taminaru/dogecord/docs/other/updating.md

 ##### General

-The structure of the AkairoClient and the various handlers has been changed.
+The structure of the DogeCordClient and the various handlers has been changed.
 To see what has changed, start at [Setting Up](../basics/setup.md).

 Before, in a type function of an arg when returning a Promise, it would only be a cast failure if the Promise rejected.